andygock/jsi-client/README.md

 ## Installation

-Thsi is designed and tested on [Python 2.7](http://www.python.org/download/), you'll need it to run this script (exception being if you are downloading a Windows pre-compiled binary of this program).
+This is designed and tested on [Python 2.7](http://www.python.org/download/), you'll probably need this version to run this script (exception being if you are downloading a Windows pre-compiled binary of this program).
+I haven't tested it on other versions.

 ### Using source

-To run, it requires the the following packages which are in addition to those standard packages which come with Python:
+To run, it requires the installation of the following packages (which are in addition to those standard packages which come with Python):

 - [poster](http://pypi.python.org/pypi/poster/)
 - [bencode](http://pypi.python.org/pypi/bencode/)